 Conversely, the payer may be able to seek to reduce or terminate spousal support if the ex-spouse has remarried or achieved financial independence.

-On January 1, 2018, Senate Bill 492 took effect in Oregon.
-Prior to this law coming into play, if you wanted to show that your ex’s financial state significantly improved, you had to actually file for a modification in order to request financial discovery to see if was even an option.
+On January 1, 2018, however, Senate Bill 492 took effect in Oregon.
+Prior to this law coming into play, if you wanted to show that your ex’s financial state significantly improved, you had to actually file for modification in order to request financial discovery to see if was even an option.

 SB 492 provides a post-judgment, out-of-court process for parties subject to a spousal support award to exchange financial documents.